David Scott Cowper Polar Bound – Boatworldboatworld

 After meeting Mr Cowper and hearing about the incredible achievements he has accomplished in his life we offered to make David a boat to his specification.

-Introducing Boatworlds newest boat, the Polar Bound Signature model.
+Introducing Boatworld’s newest boat, the Polar Bound Signature model.
 Needless to say the boat, Polar Bound, we have supplied has to be the ultimate in build quality and robustness to survive all that the Arctic & Antarctic can throw at it.
 David will be taking delivery of his 3.2m Airdeck in June to start a new adventure.
 He gave us a summary of this incredible journey… “I hope to be leaving Newcastle Upon Tyne area about mid-June to go around the top of Scotland, fuel in Glasgow before setting across the North Atlantic, perhaps briefly calling at Portrush in Ireland and then straight to Julienhaab in the south-west corner of Greenland.

 From there a decision will be made whether to try the Hecla Fury Strait.
-Which involves crossing the Davis Strait, transiting the Hudson Strait and then around Cape Dorset up into Foxe Basin and through or alternatively going up the west coast of Greenland to enter Lancaster Sound along to Beachy Island and if ice conditions allow, to travel eastwards through the Parry Channel and down through the Prince of Wales Strait to Alaska.
+This involves crossing the Davis Strait, transiting the Hudson Strait and then around Cape Dorset up into Foxe Basin and through or alternatively going up the west coast of Greenland to enter Lancaster Sound along to Beachy Island and if ice conditions allow, to travel eastwards through the Parry Channel and down through the Prince of Wales Strait to Alaska.

 Regarding the first route through the Hecla Fury Strait, if successful then again to go up to Lancaster Sound and attempt the Prince of Wales Strait.
-If either of these two routes are successful and I end up in Alaska.
+If either of these two routes is successful and I end up in Alaska.
 Further decisions will have to be made in order to get the boat back to England.
 As to whether to leave the boat in Alaska.
 Or go back for it in the following year or to continue down the west coast of America to the Antarctic and then up to the Falklands, over to South Georgia and to Cape Town, visiting with Saint Helena and then back to England arriving back in April 2021.

 However, with ice conditions, there has always to be a degree of flexibility for change of plans when operating up in the high Arctic. ie 75 degrees North.”
-He will report back on how the boat is performing and give us valuable feedback to us to incorporate into our future boat production line.
+He will report back on how the boat is performing and give us valuable feedback us to incorporate into our future boat production line.

 Polar Bound Signature Model Boat